Code-Institute-Submissions/Project2_SiMem/README.md

  * See my progress as I play through the game.
  * Have quick access to the rules of the game displayed in a simple form.
- * Be shown when I beat the game and have the option to play again.
  * Start playing the game in as few clicks as possible.
  * Play the game with a simplistic layout so I can focus on the game.
- * The option to reduce the intensity of the brightness on my screen.
+ * Have the option to reduce the intensity of the brightness on my screen.

 ## Mockup Design